Hubble Tension and Dark Energy in Teleparallel Gauss-Bonnet Gravity: New Constraints from DESI BAO, Pantheon$^+$ and Hubble Data: Mathematical Formalism of Gravity

 where $e = \det(e^a_{\;\; \mu}) = \sqrt{|g|}$, and the torsion scalar $T$ is defined by

 In $f(T, T_\mathcal{G})$ gravity \cite{Kofinas_2014_90_084044, Kofinas_2014_90_084045}, the total modified gravitational action is given by

-Having established the comparative metrics, we now turn to the theoretical foundations of our analysis.
+Having established the geometrical preliminaries, we now turn to the theoretical framework adopted in this work.
 In this study, we explore a gravitational framework grounded in the torsion scalar $T$ and the teleparallel Gauss-Bonnet invariant term $T_\mathcal{G}$.
 This approach generalizes the teleparallel equivalent of general relativity (TEGR) by incorporating higher-order corrections through $T_\mathcal{G}$, offering a compelling alternative to curvature-based modifications of gravity.
 We adopt the coupling constant $\kappa^2=8 \pi G$, where $G$ represents the Newtonian gravitational constant.
 In curvature-based gravity, the Gauss-Bonnet invariant is expressed as

 where $R$, $R^{a b}$, $R^{a b c d}$ denote the Ricci scalar, Ricci tensor, and Riemann tensor, respectively.
 In contrast, within the framework of torsion-based $f(T, T_{\mathcal{G}})$ gravity, the invariant $T_{\mathcal{G}}$ is defined as